davidmalcolm/jamais-vu/README.rst

   Commands:
       compare        Compare a "before" run to an "after" run.
-Accepts a pair... dump           Print a dump of one or more .sum files, or directories, ... help (?)       give detailed help on a specific sub-command summarize      Print a short summary of one or more .sum files or direc...
+Accepts a pair... dump           Print a dump of one or more .sum files, or directories, ... find           Locate a test, by name, in the given .sum files or direc... help (?)       give detailed help on a specific sub-command summarize      Print a short summary of one or more .sum files or direc...